Toy, Retail

 Original

-How might we highlight Dragons Trading’s competitive prices and discounts?
+Highlighted Dragons Trading’s competitive prices and discounts

-I made the discount code more prominent.
 On the original website, the discount code is easily overlooked because it is only accessible through the link on a banner that the majority of my user research participants scroll past.

 ←